Bilot/AI-JACK-opensource-R/README.md

 ### Data
 <p style='text-align: justify;'>
 The <b>AI-JACK</b> is primarily intended to be used for ML-project management in production.
 This means that while there are some pre-processing steps taking place, there is no functionality for data engineering, which is typically needed <em>before</em> modelling.
 That is, the intention is that the initial data analysis, investigation and engineering (including feature extraction/engineering) has been done prior to using <b>AI-JACK</b>.
-One clear reason for this is that data engineering is not easily generalised; it depends on the data what manipulations are needed / are most usefull.
+One clear reason for this is that data engineering is not easily generalised; it depends on the data what manipulations are needed / are most useful.
 </p>

 <p style='text-align: justify;'>